 Most young cops, at least in my experience, do try to get to the range at least a little bit.
 But before you know it, there’s a young spouse who wants more time spent with them, there are babies on the way, and shift work invariably beats them up.
 All that free time the rookie had is suddenly gone, replaced with trips to Home Depot and other family outings — that all takes money, too.

 I know, I’ve lived it.
-But it doesn’t mean that your skills need to completely atrophy.
+But it doesn’t mean that your skills need to completely atrophy — and this applies to everyone who goes heeled, not just the LEOs.

-Naturally, this program will help the responsible armed citizen just as much as someone On The Job.
+Naturally, this program will help any armed professional (or citizen) much as someone On The Job.

 Marksmanship Sustainment Program